Wildlife Ecology and Conservation

 - Full-time fees are per year.
 Part-time fees are per 20 credits.

-Immerse yourself in wildlife biology with hands-on fieldwork on three continents.
-Develop skills to understand, manage, and conserve wildlife.
+Immerse yourself in wildlife ecology and conservation with hands-on fieldwork on three continents.
+Develop skills to understand, manage, and sustain wildlife in a changing world.

 DESIGNED FOR

-Ideal for those pursuing or changing to a wildlife-oriented career.
-This course offers extensive field experiences and addresses contemporary wildlife biology themes, equipping you with internationally-sought-after skills.
+Ideal for those starting or transitioning to a wildlife-oriented career.
+This course offers extensive field experiences and addresses key themes in contemporary wildlife ecology and conservation.
+You’ll gain internationally sought-after skills, preparing you for success in conservation and wildlife management roles.

 Dedicated to excellence